-1. Lexical Tone in Igbo
+Lexical Tone in Igbo

 In this section, we will introduce the system of lexical tone in Igbo, especially as it relates to the design and interpretation of the experiments we have done.
-We pass over in silence most of Igbo's intricate and fascinating tonal phonology, since our immediate concern is with the phonetic interpretation of the surface tonal categories.
-However, the basic nature of these surface categories will emerge as a crucial question.
+We pass over most of Igbo's intricate and fascinating tonal phonology, since our immediate concern is with the tion of tone identity, phrasal position, tone sequence, and pitch range in determining patterns of measured $F_0$ values.
+From the statistical structure of these data, we draw several conclusions about Igbo tone and its phonetic interpretation.